CASTING COMPETITION RULES

 Qualifying for the Spey O Rama:

-First time registered competitors to the Spey O Rama will be expected to demonstrate eligibility to a SoR judge prior to the event.
-Caster must achieve the minimum distance within two attempts per cast, in each of the four casts, up to eight cast total.
+First time registered competitors to the Spey O Rama will be expected to demonstrate eligibility to a SoR judge in order to qualify for the event.
+The caster must achieve the minimum distance within two attempts per cast, in each of the four casts, up to eight cast total.
 The cast are the right single spey, right snake roll, left single spey and left snake roll.
 The minimum distances are as follows: Men 125 feet, Women 75 feet and Seniors 110 feet.

 Any male meeting the age qualification of 60 years or older can opt to compete in the Senior Division or in the Men’s Division but not in both, and must register for one or the other of these divisions at the time of registration.
 And likewise, any woman meeting the age qualification of 60 years or older can opt to compete in the Senior Division or in the Women’s Division but not in both, and must register for one of these two divisions at the time of registration.